 - Frequently Asked Questions

-There are many uses for a fire when camping.
+There are many uses for a fire when camping, being able to cook food, keep warm and provide light.
+Food is usually the main reason most campers start a campfire.
 Think of all that delicious food you can make: S’mores, camper pies, tinfoil dinners, cobbler, hot dogs, etc. The list goes on and when you’re camping, food cooked over a fire seems to just taste better.

-That said, packing the right stuff for a fire and understanding how to build a campfire is important to a successful trip.
+That said, packing the right gear for starting a fire and understanding how to build a campfire is important to a successful camping trip.
 The Critterz will go over what fire starters we like to use (practical and impractical) and how we do the actual fire builds.

 Safety Note: Fire burns, be careful when handling and working with the fire.
 Have a bucket of water within reach to quickly put out any fire that spreads beyond the ring.
 When you’re done with the fire, ensure it’s out.
 This is especially important in the dry months.
-Wind/sparks/etc. can do unpredictable things.
+Wind/sparks/etc. can do unpredictable things and you don’t want to start a forest fire.
+Practice fire safety at all times.

 How to light a campfire: